Fomode3D/Documentation-1/docs/source/producers/configuration.rst

 Step 1: Download remchain settings
 ==================================
-Get the genesis.json file that contains configuration the REMChain network
+Get the genesis.json file that contains configuration of the REMChain network

 .. code-block:: console